• Skip to primary navigation

 Instructions

-• Separate the Oreos and cut them in half to make wings.
+• Separate 4 Mini Oreos and cut them in half to make wings.

-• Push the "wings" into either side of a doughnut.
+• Push two "wings" into either side of 8 Mini doughnuts.

-• Press two edible eyes into the chocolate of the doughnut.
+• Divide the 16 Edible eyes into the chocolate of the doughnut.

-• Use two sugar sprinkles pushed into the doughnut hole to form teeth.
+• Use two of the 16 Sprinkles pushed into the doughnut hole to form fangs.

 • Make a little cut in the side of the doughnuts, as this makes it easier to put the wings in, without breaking the Oreos.